mbswe/libms/README.md

   - **lerp**: A static method to linearly interpolate between two values.
   - **inverseLerp**: A static method to calculate the inverse linear interpolation of a value between two bounds.
   - **remapRange**: A static method to remap a value from one range to another.
+  - **mean**: A static method to calculate the mean of an array of numbers.

 - **MSGeoHash**: A class that contains geohash utility functions.